CREATE TABLE

 +-------------+

-COMPRESSION = SPARSE and SPARSE behavior
+CREATE TABLE with COMPRESSION = SPARSE

 SingleStore supports sparse data compression for rowstore tables.
 Nullable structured columns can use sparse data compression.
 The data types of these columns include numbers, dates, datetimes, timestamps, times, and varchars.